B2B SEO Keyword Research: 6 Critical Steps Your Competitors Missed

 B2B marketing funnel and keyword transitions

-6. Distinguish Local and Global Search Intentions
+6. Differentiate Local and Global Search Intent

 Key Points